3 DAYS FROM $1,499

 Indulge in an afternoon at leisure, with a port talk and dinner later on board in the evening.

-Have your choice of tours in the Shetland Islands: Explore Scalloway & Lerwick, or follow in the footsteps of the Vikings
+Have your choice of tours in the Shetland Islands: Explore Lerwick, or follow in the footsteps of the Vikings

 Floating between the Atlantic and the North Sea, the Shetlands are as far north as you can go and still be in Scotland.
 But at the same time, centuries of Norse rule make these spectacular green jewels a unique cultural hybrid.
 If you are on deck, perhaps a flock of northern fulmars or gannets will herald our arrival as our ship makes its way towards Mainland, the largest of the archipelago’s 16 inhabited islands.
-Your ship will drop anchor in Lerwick, the capital, and from here you will have two choices for exploration: An exploration of Scalloway and Lerwick, or a tour that brings you to important Viking sites.
+Your ship will arrive in Scalloway, where you will have two choices for exploration: a walking tour of Lerwick with free time in Scalloway, or a tour that brings you to important Viking sites.

 Your second and more active tour choice invites you to explore “In Viking Footsteps.”
 You’ll start with a motorcoach ride across the stunning countryside to Old Scatness on the southern tip of the island.
 It was here in the 1970s that an airport expansion project revealed the heretofore unknown presence of an ancient mound that was inhabited for nearly 2,000 years since the Iron Age.
 It includes a broch (round tower) and a village that was occupied by Iron Age, Pictish, and Viking people.
 Many of the Pictish houses were reused by the Vikings, who left many soapstone artifacts behind.
 From here you’ll head to Sumburgh and visit Jarlshof, which was occupied from about 2500 BC to AD 1500.
 It features rectangular Viking longhouses, and a 16th-century, fortified manor house.